What Is WordPress?

 Conclusion

-Whether it’s the branded popularity of a collaborative and forward-thinking platform or WordPress’s clear dominance of web addresses; they continue to grow.
+WordPress’ growth is the result of the branded popularity of a collaborative and forward-thinking platform and clear dominance of web addresses.
 By the time you’ve finished reading this post, thousands of new posts will have been published to the site alone!
-Then again, an astounding quantitative fact on the internet today will be history tomorrow.
+Then again, an astounding quantitative fact on the Internet today will be history tomorrow.